-Central Massachusetts is committed to making the region and its communities livable by continuing planning in areas of active transportation, public health and travel and tourism.
-As transportation costs and congestion increase, people look for cost effective, healthier, and environmentally conscious modes of travel.
+Central Massachusetts is committed to making the region and its communities livable by continuing planning in areas of active transportation, public health, and travel and tourism.
+As transportation costs and congestion increase, people look for cost-effective, healthier, and environmentally conscious modes of travel.
 Both walking and biking are growing as recognized healthy transportation modes, both regionally and nationally.
-It is important to develop and support local initiatives towards safe, convenient, and equitable facilities for use by cyclists and pedestrians in the Central Massachusetts region.
+Developing and supporting local initiatives toward safe, convenient, and equitable facilities for use by cyclists and pedestrians in the Central Massachusetts region is crucial importance.

-The objective of this task is to integrate the Bipartisan Infrastructure Law (BIL) planning priority areas with the goals, objectives, and implementation of the CMMPO long-range transportation plan, 2050 Connections.
-Local and regional efforts regarding the promotion of active transportation have focused on the implementation of a Complete Streets approach that has been incorporated into MassDOT and FHWA guidance documentation and programming.
-The CMMPO planning efforts are intended to help the Commonwealth work towards mode shift goals outlined in Complete Streets efforts, as well as promoting a complete and safe trail network and other healthy transportation options for all residents of Central Massachusetts.
+Local and regional efforts to promote active transportation have focused on implementing a Complete Streets approach that has been incorporated into MassDOT and FHWA guidance documentation and programming.
+The CMMPO planning efforts are intended to help the Commonwealth work towards the mode shift goals outlined in Complete Streets efforts and promote a complete and safe trail network and other healthy transportation options for all residents of Central Massachusetts.

-During FFY 2025, the CMMPO plans to: foster better connections between health and transportation; enhance access to jobs, schools, and other services; capture more short trips by walking and biking; and capitalize on the value of existing community amenities for travel and tourism.
+During FFY2026, the CMMPO plans to foster better connections between health and transportation, enhance access to jobs, schools, and other services, encourage more short trips by walking and biking, and capitalize on the value of existing community amenities for travel and tourism.

-- Developed the 2021 Regional Bicycle Compatibility Index (BCI) to further expand on the 2018 Regional Bicycle Plan as an analysis of the current condition of federal-aid roadways and their ability to incorporate bicycle accommodations. - Partnered with MassBike to conduct public engagement activities related to the implementation of the Worcester E-Bike Pilot Program. - Continues to participate on the MA Bicyclist and Pedestrian Advisory Board at the statewide level. - Worked with the WalkBike Worcester and Walk Boston to pilot the Walk Audit Academy program, a community-led assessment tool to educate and inform the general public about the benefits of walking and biking and the need for accessibility improvements. - Developed the 2021 Exploration of Bikeshare in the CMRPC Region which explores the potential opportunities and challenges faced within the region related to bikeshare type, the geographic and demographic characteristics of the region, and with regards to commuting, recreation, and tourism.
+- Developed the 2021 Regional Bicycle Compatibility Index (BCI) to further expand on the 2018 Regional Bicycle Plan to analyze the current condition of federal-aid roadways and their ability to incorporate bicycle accommodations. - Partnered with MassBike to conduct public engagement activities for implementing the Worcester E-Bike Pilot Program. - Continues to participate on the MA Bicyclist and Pedestrian Advisory Board. - Worked with WalkBike Worcester and Walk Massachusetts to pilot the Walk Audit Academy program, a community-led assessment tool to educate and inform the general public about the benefits of walking and biking and the need for accessibility improvements. - Developed the 2021 Exploration of Bikeshare in the CMRPC Region, which explores the potential opportunities and challenges faced within the region related to bike share type, the geographic and demographic characteristics of the region, and its potential for commuting, recreation, and tourism. - Collaborated and supported the CMMPO's member communities in work related to Complete Streets, providing technical assistance, developing Prioritization Plans, and supporting the implementation of Complete Streets projects.

-- Collaborated and supported the CMMPO members communities in work related to Complete Streets, developing Prioritization Plans and supporting implementation of Complete Streets projects. - Continued discussions and planning efforts related to the development and expansion of the Boston Worcester Airline Trail (BWALT), the Massachusetts Central Rail Trail (MCRT), the Blackstone Valley Greenway, the Southern New England Trunk Trail (SNETT) and the Grand Trunk Trail, among many other local trails. - Collaborated with RCCP staff in grant writing for funding from multiple federal and statewide grant programs, including Mass Trails grant, Reconnecting Communities and Thriving Communities, among others. - Developed the region's Age Friendly and Dementia Friendly Action Plan and worked with Massachusetts Healthy Aging Collaborative in the regional Age Friendly and Dementia Friendly designation.
+- Continued discussions and planning efforts related to the development and expansion of the Boston Worcester Airline Trail (BWALT), the Massachusetts Central Rail Trail (MCRT), the Blackstone Valley Greenway, the Southern New England Trunk Trail (SNETT), and the Grand Trunk Trail, among many other local trails. - Collaborated with RCCP staff in grant writing for funding from multiple federal and statewide grant programs, including Mass Trails grant, Reconnecting Communities, and Thriving Communities, among others. - Developed the region's Age Friendly and Dementia Friendly Action Plan and worked with Massachusetts Healthy Aging Collaborative in the regional Age Friendly and Dementia Friendly designation. - The 2025 update to the CMMPO Regional Bicycle Plan.
+This update brings the previous version of the bicycle plan into the present day by providing new analysis and insight into the CMMPO region's bicycle network and priorities.